Chapter 2: Authorities and Structure

 - Overseeing and assessing the effectiveness of contracting programs

 - Issuing warrants and determining delegated warrant authorities

-- Participating in the Joint Acquisition Review Board (primarily the SCO for forces support)
+- Participating in the joint requirements review board (JRRB)—primarily the SCO for forces support

 - Managing and executing procurement management reviews